bebump/pyziggy-example/README.md

-## Prerequisites
+A fully-fledged and continously tested home automation project using <https://pyziggy.github.io>.

-Pyenv and rsync 3.2+.
+## Bootstrapping the project directly from the home automation server

-`brew install pyenv rsync`
+You need the following prerequisites

-## Getting started using git
+* rsync 3.2.0+
-You can clone this repository and then run `./pyziggy-setup setup` in the project directory to set up a Python virtual environment and install the required dependencies.
+* pyenv

-## Or bootstrapping the project directly from the home automation server
+You can install both using `brew`.

 This approach will not initialize a git repository in your project directory.